-For children with an EHCP or medical needs joining the school, a Transition meeting is held with the pupil's Parents/Carers, Pupil (if appropriate), SENCo, the receiving Class Teacher, the current setting SENCo and any professionals involved with the child.
+For children with an EHCP or medical needs joining the school, a Transition meeting is held with the pupil's Parents/Carers, Pupil (if appropriate), one of the SENCos, the receiving Class Teacher, the current setting SENCo and any professionals involved with the child.

-For pupils joining the school who have been identified as having SEND the SENCo will contact the previous school to gain as much information as possible.
+For pupils joining the school who have been identified as having a SEND need, one of the SENCos will contact the previous school to gain as much information as possible.